fomightez/fomightez/README.md

 <!--
 **fomightez/fomightez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Hi, I'm Wayne.
-I'm a traditionally trained molecular biologists that is passionate about my biological research & helping other bench biologists learn how to handle data better using Python and R and by taking advantage of the cloud and containers.
+I'm a traditionally trained molecular biologist that is passionate about my biological research & helping other bench biologists learn how to handle data better using Python and R and by taking advantage of the cloud and containers.
 **Jupyter Distinguished Contributor**

 Find me around the web 🌎 :